Exploiting the iBuyer - When to Use

 The iBuyers have smartphone apps and websites for sellers to obtain an “instant offers” on their property.
-They provide the offer within minutes or days relying on their valuation software.
+They provide the offer within minutes or days, relying on their valuation software.
 After the seller accepts an offer, the iBuyer sends out an inspector to the property to evaluate the condition of the property.
 Significant problems found are itemized for the seller to review.
 The seller then has the option to repair the items or deduct the cost of repair(s) cited by the iBuyer from the original instant offer price.
 I’m getting conflicting information regarding the inspection by the iBuyer – Some tell me there is no inspection, but that seems reckless and crazy!
-It’s reasonable the iBuyer is going to ensure they don’t buy homes needing extensive repair given their limited margins and they aren’t hardcore fixers and renovators.
-There may also be some variation in the process among iBuyers, and any process is subject to change – so one needs to confirm the exact process after receiving an instant offer.
+It’s reasonable the iBuyer is going to ensure they don’t buy homes needing extensive repair given their limited margins, and they aren’t hardcore fixers and renovators.
+There may also be some variation in the process among iBuyers, and their methods of doing business are subject to change – so one needs to confirm the exact details of their services after receiving an instant offer.

-However, when all the costs of an iBuyer are realized (direct and indirect), the seller is sacrificing more equity using an i’Buyer than an agent – but using an agent and marketing one’s property will take a bit more time and have a few more steps involved – In other words, you are buying a service.
-The total cost of their service will vary, but it appears reasonable, from what I’m reading (Forbes, National Association of Realtors, Inman, and from my employing broker, Real Broker, LLC), is between 9% and 14% vs. what traditional brokerages charge (agent commissions are negotiable).
+When all the costs of an iBuyer service are realized (direct and indirect), the seller is sacrificing more equity using an iBuyer than an agent.
+Their selling point is using an agent, and marketing one’s property may take a bit more time and have a few more steps involved.
+In other words, you are buying a service.
+The total cost of their services will vary.
+From what I’m reading (Forbes, National Association of Realtors, Inman, and from my employing broker, Real Broker, LLC), the total service cost is between 9% and 14% vs. what traditional brokerages charge (agent commissions are negotiable).
 The national average for agent total sales cost/fees/commissions is between 5% to 6% (this fee paid by the seller, is most often split between two brokerages since two agents are typically involved; one representing each side of the sale).

 Despite the (typically) higher cost of choosing an iBuyer for instant liquidity, there are some situations (hopefully, avoidable) where this service can be the best option for a seller; I discuss this at the end of this post.